xen-troops/zephyr/boards/arm/rz_g3s/doc/delivery/yocto_build.rst

 To Flash bootloaders to the target board please follows this steps:

 * Switch the board to SCIF Download mode.
+Refer to :ref:`SCIF boot`.
-See section 4.1.1 of `Linux Start-up Guide for RZ/G3S Board Support Package`_;
+See section 4.1.1 of `Linux Start-up Guide for RZ/G3S Board Support Package`_ for details.

 * Connect to the board minicom consoles using minicom (:ref:`Linux minicom terminal`);
 * When the following message appear: